Politicians Are Not Technologists: Technologists Are Not Politiciansby Henry Petroski, Assoc. Prof. of Civ. Engrg.; Duke Univ., Durham, N.C. 27706,

 Document Type: Journal Paper

-Abstract: The view that there are too few engineers in the legislative branch of government is confirmed.
+The view that there are too few engineers in the legislative branch of government is confirmed.
 It is argued that the lack of scientists and engineers in elected public offices creates an imbalance of professional perspectives which will affect decision making on public policy on technological issues ranging from engineering education to advanced weapons systems.
 It is also shown, however, that the interplay between society and technology is gradually becoming more balanced.

-Subject Headings: Public policy | Engineering education | Systems engineering | Legislation | Decision making | Weapons
+Subject Headings: Engineering education | Public policy | Systems engineering | Legislation | Decision making | Weapons

 Services: Buy this book/Buy this article